AdaptSim: Task-Driven Simulation Adaptation for Sim-to-Real Transfer: Experiments

-\textbf{Comparison of simulation parameter distributions found by AdaptSim vs. Sys-ID.} We expect that AdaptSim finds simulation settings that achieve better task performance while not necessarily minimizing the full dynamics discrepancies between simulation and reality.
-Fig.~\ref{fig:dp-parameter-reward} shows the maximum possible task reward at all combinations of simulation parameters (after discretization) in OOD-1 setting of the double pendulum task, as well as the parameters found by AdaptSim vs. SysID-Bayes.
-SysID-Bayes finds parameters that are closer to the target in the parameter space, but for the specific task of swinging up the double pendulum, such parameters lead to inferior task reward compared to those found by AdaptSim.
+We expect that AdaptSim finds simulation settings that achieve better task performance while not necessarily minimizing the full dynamics discrepancies between sim and reality.
+Fig.~\ref{fig:dp-parameter-reward} shows SysID-Bayes finds parameters that are closer to the target in the parameter space, but for the pendulum task, such parameters lead to inferior task reward compared to those found by AdaptSim.
+Moreover, we compute the dynamics discrepancy, measured as the total variations between trajectories in the target environment and in the environment with adapted parameters.
+The results are 17.6 vs. 12.1 for AdaptSim and SysID-Bayes in OOD-1 environment, 21.7 and 11.1 in OOD-2, 39.9 and 16.4 in OOD-3, 75.8 and 56.4 in OOD-4.
+Thus for all four OOD target environments, SysID-Bayes finds sim parameters whose resulting dynamics are closer to the target environment (lower discrepancies), but Table \ref{tab:sim-results} shows the task performance is worse.

-Fig.~\ref{fig:push-sample} and Fig.~\ref{fig:scoop-sample} further demonstrate cases in the pushing and scooping tasks where SysID-Bayes under-performs AdaptSim and there are visible differences between simulation parameter distributions (showing mean only) found by the two approaches.
+Fig.~\ref{fig:push-sample} and Fig.~\ref{fig:scoop-sample} further show cases where SysID-Bayes under-performs AdaptSim and there are visible differences between sim parameter distributions found by the two approaches.
 In the pushing task, SysID-Bayes infers table and patch friction coefficients that are too low, and the trained task policy pushes the bottle with little speed.
 In the scooping task, interestingly, AdaptSim infers an ellipsoidal shape for the sliced cucumber despite it resembling a very thin cylinder, and the task policy achieves 60\% success rate.
 Sys-ID infers a cylindrical shape but the task policy fails completely.

-Fig.~\ref{fig:push-traj-sim-real} demonstrates the dynamics mismatch between simulation and reality, which illustrates the pitfall of SysID approaches.
-We plot a set of bottle trajectories from randomly sampled simulation parameters from $\Omega$ with a fixed robot action.
-We also plot the trajectories of Heavy bottle being pushed with the same action in reality.
-There are segments of real trajectories that are not well matched by the simulated ones, and a slight mismatch can lead to diverging final states (and hence different task rewards).